t-freger/ram/docs/docs/administration/reverse-proxy.md

 # Reverse Proxy

-Users can deploy a custom reverse proxy that forwards requests to Immich.
+Users can deploy a custom reverse proxy that forwards requests to ram.
 This way, the reverse proxy can handle TLS termination, load balancing, or other advanced features.
-All reverse proxies between Immich and the user must forward all headers and set the `Host`, `X-Real-IP`, `X-Forwarded-Proto` and `X-Forwarded-For` headers to their appropriate values.
+All reverse proxies between ram and the user must forward all headers and set the `Host`, `X-Real-IP`, `X-Forwarded-Proto` and `X-Forwarded-For` headers to their appropriate values.
 Additionally, your reverse proxy should allow for big enough uploads.
-By following these practices, you ensure that all custom reverse proxies are fully compatible with Immich.
+By following these practices, you ensure that all custom reverse proxies are fully compatible with ram.

 :::note
 The Repair page can take a long time to load.
 To avoid server timeouts or errors, we recommend specifying a timeout of at least 10 minutes on your proxy server.